OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 ## Rank

 * Doors allows to organize the Requirements in tree structure.
-To synchronize the Requirement maintaining the tree structure, below configurations need to be performed in OpsHub Integration Manager.
+To synchronize the Requirement maintaining the tree structure, below configurations need to be performed in <code class="expression">space.vars.SITENAME</code>.
 - Map `OH_ChildIds` and `OH_ParentId` relationship as per standard [Relationship Configuration](../integrate/mapping-configuration.md#relationships).
 - Enable rank sync as described in [Rank configuration](../integrate/mapping-configuration.md#rank).